alfredo138923/schema-evolution-manager/README.md

 If you have an existing database, and you want to start using schema evolution manager, we support the notion of creating a baseline.
-The sem-baseline script will record that all of the scripts have been applied to the database, without actually applying them.
+The gsem-baseline script will record that all of the scripts have been applied to the database, without actually applying them.
 From this point forward, only new scripts will be applied to the database.

-    sem-baseline --url postgresql://postgres@localhost/sample
+    gsem-baseline --url postgresql://postgres@localhost/sample

 ## Data Model